August 08, 2022 6 min read

 2. Once rosemary is dry, you can grind it into a finer smoking herb.
 The idea is that you want the rosemary to be consistently ground, but not powdered, so that it burns slowly and evenly.
 Use an herb grinder, mortar and pestle, or your cannabis grinder if you’d like.

 3. Next, build an herbal mix for smoking.
-You can smoke rosemary on it’s own.
+You can smoke rosemary on its own.
 But it really pairs nicely with mild herbs like mullein, hemp, or rose.
 You may even consider lavender, mint, or chamomile to add flavor depth to your smoking blend.
 Toss in some federally legal Delta-8-THC flower for a psychoactive spin.

 4. Roll up!
 (Or add your herbal blend to a bowl or pipe.
 Some herbal blends may even be suitable for a dry herb vaporizer, if you’d like) If you’re rolling a joint, we recommend a lightweight hemp paper or another thin paper that won’t interfere with the flavor of your herbal blend.
 Don’t forget to add a crutch to keep the mouthpiece from caving in and herb from slipping through.